Is Wheat a Health Destroyer or a Body Healer?

 That can leave you with heart palpitations and severe headaches, as I discovered one day after sampling a series of wedding cakes with my future wife.

 It’s not just cakes that trigger adverse reactions, either.
-Simple comfort foods like pancakes, biscuits, crackers, cereals, waffles, pastas, breads – and many more wheat-based items in the form of white refined carbs – actually cause much the same effect.
+Simple comfort foods like pancakes, biscuits, crackers, cereals, waffles, pastas, bread – and many more wheat-based items in the form of white refined carbs – actually cause much the same effect.
 (If you really must have bread, try the Ezekiel bread line, made from sprouted grains.)
-Bottom-line, though: Skip the wheat, when possible, especially in refined form.
+Bottom line, though: Skip the wheat, when possible, especially that wheat in refined form.

 Remember, it’s the form of wheat that matters.